BG3-Community-Library-Team/bg3-community/Tutorials/General/Obtaining-Old-Builds-Patches-Of-BG3.md

 >
 > Data loss, including the loss of Save Data **CAN** occur if you do not back up this folder.
 <!-- {blockquote:.is-danger} -->
-You will not have the option to choose the installation location of the Depot.
-It will be placed into a default directory separate from your default game download location.
-Verify there is enough storage on the drive Steam is installed, so you do not have issues while downloading your chosen build.
+You will not have the option to choose an installation directory for the Depot.
+It will be placed into the default Steam content directory, which separate from your default game installation directory.
+Verify there is enough storage on the drive Steam is installed to, so you do not have issues while downloading your chosen build.

-Before entering any commands, verify that you have the correct App, Depot, and Manifest IDs for the version of the game you wish to download, and that you are only attempting to use Manifest IDs from their correlating Depots.
+Before entering any commands, verify you have the correct App, Depot, and Manifest IDs for the version of the game you wish to download, and that you are only attempting to use Manifest IDs from their correlating Depots.

 In the Steam Console, type the command `download_depot AppID DepotID ManifestID`.
 Replace the **AppID**, **DepotID**, and **ManifestID** values with the IDs that you found earlier.